|Race||Earth Titan (Primordial)|

 |Godhood||7 Lunar 1299 LE|

-Geb is a primordial creation of Piranoth.
-He was born from the same primordial energy that created Sphere 411.
-This primordial contamination of the world was sensed by its creator Benevolence, yet he ignored it out of goodness.
-He would come to regret this in the Dawn War when the Nawirrûs Covenant had to deal with the ravages of Geb and other primordials.
+Geb, or the God of Shakes on Bal-Kriav, and to the earth giants, Grumbar, is an ancient being.
+He is the progeny of the primordial creationist Piranoth.
+He was born from the same primordial energy that created Sphere 411; better known today as the world Bal-Kriav.
+In the final phases of shaping and populating this world, Piranoth's foresight told him that it would be center of many major conflicts, so he had his agents plant a primordial seed in in.
+This type of entropic contamination of a newly minted world was often enough for it to be torn down, thrown back to Chaos.
+Its creator Benevolence, yet he ignored it out of goodness.
+He would come to regret this in the Creation War when the Nawirrûs Covenant had to deal with the ravages of Geb and other primordials.

 Long before man and beast, a god was born here.
 He was given life with raw energies of Chaos, his body forged of earth, rock, iron, silver and other metals.
 When Geb was born, the earth was torn apart, leaving Gurnskolf, Basskaff, and the Kernsking Koils.